 - What are some of your passions?

-- What major(s) are you interested in and why?
+- Which major(s) are you interested in and why?

 - What do you consider to be your proudest academic accomplishment?